-A central objective of our study is to quantify the delay between the purchase of financial products and the subsequent reporting of adviser misconduct.
-BrokerCheck provides two critical dates: (i) the date of product purchase and (ii) the date of the customer complaint or settlement resolution.
-When explicitly provided, we use the reported time frame in the dispute; otherwise, we extract the earliest purchase-related date from the narrative text and pair it with the designated complaint date.
-We define the detection lag (in months) as:
+A central objective of our study is to quantify the delay between the purchase of financial products and the subsequent reporting of adviser misconduct by customers.
+The BrokerCheck disclosure records provide two critical dates for this purpose: the date of the alleged product purchase or the start of the alleged misconduct period, and the date of the customer complaint.
+Importantly, our event date is the customer complaint filed date, i.e., the date the investor files a complaint.
+FINRA indicates that BrokerCheck is updated quickly after information is filed, typically by the next business day.
+Therefore, short publication delays are unlikely to explain the multi-month and multi-year variation in detection lags that we study.